RuneSchool/RuneSchool.github.io/_posts/2023-11-1-about-the-system.md

 | ᛥ    | Stone |            | /st/                   | <span style="color:green"> /st/ </span> |
 | ![Catrinity font V](/assets/images/Catrinity-V.png) | Double feoh   |                   |                       | <span style="color:red"> /v/ </span> |

+If we accept the doubled consonants changing the vowel sound before it, then the only real changes to research the reasonableness of are Double-Feoh, ᚣ, ᛠ, ᛟ, ᛇ, ᛡ, and ᚷ.

 Here is a list of [attested runic combinations](https://en.wikipedia.org/wiki/Anglo-Saxon_runes#Combinations_and_digraphs) and their sound in Modern English Futhorc.
 Note that not all sounds would even make sense for Modern English: